OrienteerBAP/Orienteer-Guidebook/creating_a_class.md

   * For the *interaction* property, set `Name: interaction`, `Type: String`.

  Then  click **Save**.
 5. Specify which of the parameters will identify a document.
 In our case each document corresponds to a customer's name.
-So, in the class *CmsCustomer*, on the widget *Configuration*, set the parameter **Document Name Property**: *customerName*.
+So, in the class *CmsCustomer*, on the widget *Configuration*, set `Document Name Property: customerName`.

 Now we can create documents of the class Customer.
 Each document will correspond to a person.